 What motivates us daily is the dream of both White and Black rhino species thriving in KwaZulu-Natal and far beyond – forever free, forever secure from poaching, well managed and protected.
 Today we strive to protect the world’s last remaining African rhino species, so that tomorrow they will still continue to play their vital role in our continent’s irreplaceable and beautiful ecosystems, contributing to an ever-growing realization of our fundamental reliance on the natural environment (and ALL its elements) for our very basic needs.
 We honour their uniqueness as one of the primary icons of Africa’s great wilderness areas.

 Project Rhino KZN’s collective approach to rhino anti-poaching is both proactive and reactive.
-Our priority areas include:
+Download our 2014 Profile

 Project Rhino KZN’s members, individually, have a wide range of rhino conservation and anti-poaching strategies, with each member focussing on their specific areas of expertise.

 Collectively, Project Rhino KZN has received over R2million in donations and is grateful for the support of schools, businesses, trusts, foundations and the public in KZN, nationally and internationally.
 Please continue to support our efforts and help us save a species.

 Contact information for Project Rhino KZN can be found in the footer below.